hashicorp/terraform-provider-azurerm/website/docs/r/dns_zone.html.markdown

 * `soa_record` - (Optional) An `soa_record` block as defined below.
 Changing this forces a new resource to be created.

--> **NOTE** When `soa_record` is removed from terraform configuration file, terraform won't do anything because the Service API doesn't allow deleting the SOA Record.

 * `tags` - (Optional) A mapping of tags to assign to the resource.

 ---